TashaStenner/tech-test-1/README.md

 * It needs to check how many attackers, defenders, midfielders and goalkeepers there are
 * make sure by adding the new player the total of each does not go over the maximum amount allowed
 * create a button that removes the player if they would like to
-* Set up Routes so you can move through the pages with the navigation bar
+* Check that routes works correctly with the nav bar

 ## How to use